syncfusion-content/xamarin-docs/Xamarin/SfTextInputLayout/Fixed-Hint-Position.md

 # Fixed hint position

-Hint label for the text input layout can be fixed always at the top position.
-This helps the user to make the hint label floating even if the input view are not focused.
-It can be enabled by setting the `IsHintAlwaysFloated`.
+Hint label for the text input layout is fixed always at the top position.
+This helps users make the hint label floating even when the input view is not focused.
+It can be enabled by setting the `IsHintAlwaysFloated` property.

 >**NOTE**
-The default value of `IsHintAlwaysFloated` is `false`.
+The default value of the `IsHintAlwaysFloated` is `false`.

 ## Filled